fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     <outp>/var/run/sntp.log</outp>

-If that directory traversal is taking a long time, you can @key{Control,C} out of it.
+If that directory traversal is taking a long time, you can :kbd:`Control+C` out of it.

 Pipes and Redirections